MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 How often have you written an application which takes a request from a client, makes a request of another server, then responds back to the client with the result?
 I've done that quite often.
-While it may seem trivial to do, there can be some subtle problems like what do you do it the read and write speeds mismatch badly enough?
+While it may seem trivial to do, there can be some subtle problems like what do you do if the read and write speeds mismatch badly enough?
 Never thought about that?
 Well you don't have to anymore.